shariq1989/cookbook/content/recipe/salsa_cilantro_avocado.md

 +++
-title = "The Best Homemade Salsa with Cilantro and Avocado" date = "2021-05-05" description = "Skip going to the store and make your own salsa at home.
+title = "The Best Homemade Salsa with Cilantro and Avocado" date = "2021-05-05" description = "Skip going to the store and make your own chunky salsa at home.
 This homemade salsa is packed full of your favorites like tomatoes, onion, garlic, jalapenos, and cilantro.
-Feel free to adjust the spice level to your family's preference by limiting the jalapeno used or using a serrano chili for even more spice.
 I hope you enjoy this fresh salsa recipe our family loves." tags = [
     "side",
     "vegan",